-Understanding out-migration among female sex workers in South India
+Understanding out-migration among female sex workers in South India (HTML)

 Banandur,Pradeep; Ramanaik,Satyanarayana; Manhart,Lisa E.; Buzdugan,Raluca; Mahapatra,Bidhubhusan; Isac,Shajy; Halli,Shiva S.; Washington,Reynold G.; Moses,Stephen; Blanchard,James F.

 Migrant sex workers are known to be vulnerable to HIV.
 There is substantial female sex worker (FSW) mobility between the borders of Maharashtra and Karnataka, but little programming emphasis on migrant FSWs in India.
 We sought to understand the individual/cultural, structural, and contextual determinants of migration among FSWs from Karnataka.